mprestin77/Deploy-Nvidia-RTX-virtual-workstation-on-OCI/README.md

 ```

 ### Install NVIDIA vGPU driver on Windows
 Copy the NVIDIA Windows driver package to the guest VM or physical host where you are installing the driver.
 Execute the package to unpack and run the driver installer.
-Accept the license agreement and select Express Installation option:
+Accept the license agreement and select Express installation option:

 ![image](https://user-images.githubusercontent.com/54962742/231230167-eeae8df1-51ce-42d1-9a44-e95f326f9629.png)